justinwyllie/photo_sales_project/README.md

 Nb.

 If you are a photographer and would like to use this licensed software in which the legal copyright is owned by Justin Wyllie on your site please contact me. info - AT - justinwylliephotography.com.
-In most cases I will be happy to grant a license at no charge.